-a.
+- a.
 Office Hours: I am available 10 hours each week for office hours.
 I am also available at other times.
-The instructor can be reached at (850) 769 - 1551 (ext.
+The instructor can be reached at (850) 769 1551 (ext.
 5875) or emailed at rmensitie@gulfcost.edu in order to schedule an appointment outside of normal office hours.
-The instructor's office hours will be posted on their office door after the semester begins as well as in the Canvas course.

-- b.
-Learning Management System Usage Notification: Canvas Resources are available for students to learn more about using the Canvas management system we are using for this course.
-Since all assignments are submitted through Canvas and/or MyLab Math (unless otherwise stated), access to a computer is required for this course.
-Students have free access to computers at all campuses.
-Canvas lists minimum computer specifications and supported browsers to ensure compatibility.
-The Chrome browser is recommended.
-The student can expect the instructor to provide a walk-through the course layout in Canvas, and MyLab Math with a clear explanation of how to access all course material therein: the textbook, lecture notes, video instruction, reviews, tests and quizzes. - c.
-Email/voicemail response time of the instructor: The student should communicate with the instructor using the Canvas email system or the gulf coast email and can expect to receive a reply within 12-hour window.
+The instructor's office hours will be posted on their office door after the semester begins as well as in the Canvas course. - b.
+Learning Management System Usage Notification: The student can expect the instructor to discuss the course layout in Canvas, and an explanation of how to access all course material therein such as the textbook, lecture notes, video instruction, reviews, and unit quizzes. - c.
+Email/voicemail response time of the instructor: The student should communicate with the instructor using the Canvas email system or the Gulf Coast State College email and can expect to receive a reply within 24-hour window except weekends, holidays, and college closure events.
 Additionally, the student may also call the instructor's extension and leave a voicemail, which will be answered when the instructor is in their office.